elotroalex/chiens/_texts/translation.md

 - ... all the violence of the dead world
 - beaten with the rod, exposed to the beasts
-- dragged in a straight jacket, rope to the neck
+- dragged with little clothes on, rope on the neck
-- sprinkled with oil
+- doused in oil
 - and I waited in San Benito for the auto-da-fé
 - and I drank urine, trampled, betrayed, sold
 - and I ate feces
 - and I gained the strength to speak
-- higher than the rivers
+- louder than the rivers
 - stronger than the disasters.

 *(At that moment, a vision of the setting sun, bleeding.)*